 Weather Avoidance

 Flights do their best to avoid inclement weather, mostly by flying over it.
 But thunderstorms can rise above the levels at which airplanes fly, causing deviations from the intended flight path.
 What can look like a random flight path can often be explained by the avoidance of poor weather.
 Looking at the track of the Wichita Falls-Dallas/Ft.
-Worth flight below, it’s not hard to guess where the thunderstorms are.
+Worth flight above, it’s not hard to guess where the thunderstorms are.

 Flight Tests